learn-co-students/node-install-lab-g-416/README.md

 ### Installing From a Git Repo

-In case someone want to use the latest core Node.js code, and maybe even contribute to the Node.js and NPM projects, it's possible to build the installation from the cloned Git repo.
+In case someone want to use the latest core Node code, and maybe even contribute to the Node and NPM projects, it's possible to build the installation from the cloned Git repo.

 Making folders and adding path: